Autoantibody

 An autoantibody is an antibody (a type of protein) produced by the immune system that is directed against one or more of the individual's own proteins.
 Many autoimmune diseases (notably lupus erythematosus) are associated with such antibodies.

 Production

 Antibodies are produced by B cells in two ways: (i) randomly, and (ii) in response to a foreign protein or substance within the body.
 Initially, one B cell produces one specific kind of antibody.
 In either case, the B cell is allowed to proliferate or is killed off through a process called clonal deletion.
-Normally, the immune system is able to recognize and ignore the body's own healthy proteins, cells, and tissues, and to not overreact to non-threatening substances in the environment, such as foods.
-Sometimes, the immune system ceases to recognize one or more of the body's normal constituents as "self," leading to production of pathological autoantibodies.
+Normally, the process of central tolerance and peripheral tolerance eliminates and suppresses B cells which are able to recognize the body's own healthy proteins, cells and tissues, preventing the development of autoimmune disease.
+Sometimes, the immune system ceases to recognize one or more of the body's normal constituents as "self", leading to production of pathological autoantibodies.
 Autoantibodies may also play a nonpathological role; for instance they may help the body to destroy cancers and to eliminate waste products.
 The role of autoantibodies in normal immune function is also a subject of scientific research.